Staheos/adrilight/README.md

+# Fork
+Originally created by fabsenet: https://github.com/fabsenet/adrilight

+This fork uses audio from computer to change brightness of leds.

 # adrilight V2

 ![adrilight logo](assets/adrilight_icon.jpg)

 > An Ambilight clone for Windows based sources - HTPC or just a normal PC